-This public report constitutes the deliverable D6.4 of ARCADIAN-IoT, a Horizon 2020 project with grant agreement number 101020259, under the topic SU-DS02-2020.
-The main purpose of this document is to present the current ARCADIAN-IoT standardization initiatives.
+This public report constitutes the deliverable D6.5 of ARCADIAN-IoT, a Horizon 2020 project with grant agreement number 101020259, under the topic SU-DS02-2020.
+The purpose of this document is to present the final report over ARCADIAN-IoT standardization initiatives.
 The work was carried out as part of Task 6.3 (Standardization contribution) and has considered inputs from the technical and integration tasks of the work packages WP2, WP3, WP4 and WP5.
-Truphone (TRU) is coordinating the effort of this task, which has the participation of Instituto Pedro Nunes (IPN) and of RISE Research Institutes of Sweden (RISE).
-This is an intermediary report, which will have an updated final version in the last month of the project (April 2024).
-For the time being, the involved partners have identified the relevant standardization bodies and industry fora to contribute to, are regularly participating in the meetings of the relevant Working Groups therein, carried out several community awareness actions, and made some initial contributions with the preliminary knowledge and results that stem from ARCADIAN-IoT.
+IGLOBAL is coordinating the effort of this task, which has the participation of Instituto Pedro Nunes (IPN) and of RISE Research Institutes of Sweden (RISE).
+This is a final report, which had an intermediate version in April 2023.
+Throughout the project, after identifying the relevant standardization bodies and industry fora to contribute to, partners regularly participated in the meetings of the relevant Working Groups therein, carried out several community awareness actions, and made technical contributions to the open documents with the knowledge and results that stem from ARCADIAN-IoT.